FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_plots.md

   <img src="img_49.png" width="40%" />
 </p>

-The `x-axis` is set by either typing the channel into the field or by simply right-clicking and adding the channel value with `Insert Channel Value`.
+The `x-axis` is set by either typing the channel into the field or by  right-clicking and adding the channel value with `Insert Channel Value`.
 We will be plotting the `motorZ` channel (y-axis) against `For_Loop_Count` (x-axis).
 Add a new y-axis with the &#10133; symbol next to `y-axes`.
 Enter the `motorZ` channel via right click into the `formula` field.
 As with most fields you can to any mathematical operation as a string in this field (see examples above for more information).
 Select if the y-axis should be plotted on the left or right side of the x-axis. \
 ![img_50.png](img_50.png)

 Give the plot a `x-label` and `y-label` as well as a `title`.